Environmental goods and services sector

 - Practical guide towards compiling EGSS statistics

-- Production, value added and exports in environmental goods and services sector (ESMS metadata file - env_ac_egss2)
+- Production, value added, employment and exports in the environmental goods and services sector (ESMS metadata file - env_ac_egss2)

 Source data for tables, figures and maps (MS Excel)